-The commonest change experienced by organisations by far is evolutionary change.
+Evolutionary change management – The commonest change experienced by organisations by far is evolutionary change.
 Evolutionary change has been around since organisations of people formed.
 It is called evolutionary change, because it arises through the process of natural selection: it is inevitable when small variations in performance, tiny adjustments or shifts in response by people and groups occur in a changing environment.
 Some results from this type of change will be random and insignificant; some tend to accumulate as a continuous series of often minute impacts that alter what people do, how organisations respond, and with whom, in a gradual manner.
 As with biological evolution, most changes are too small to notice, though when reflected on later, the distance travelled may be remarkable.

-A second type of change is revolutionary change.
-Revolutionary change has also been around for a long time, and it is usually experienced when organisations have change forced on them by external forces - sometimes welcome, mostly not.
+Revolutionary change management – A second type of change is revolutionary change.
+Revolutionary change has also been around for a long time, and it is usually experienced when organisations have change forced on them by external forces – sometimes welcome, mostly not.
 This type of change is typically accompanied by large power shifts, and on occasion the impact may be cataclysmic.

-The third type of change is called 'directed' or 'planned' change.
+Directed change management – The third type of change is called ‘directed’ or ‘planned’ change.
 Directed change was uncommon in the early part of the 20th century, but it has become increasingly common in organisations over the past 80 years, and its incidence, despite its complexity and relative lack of success is rising steeply.
-It is called 'directed', 'planned', or 'managed' change because it is designed to achieve a specific purpose.
+It is called ‘directed’, ‘planned’, or ‘managed’ change because it is designed to achieve a specific purpose.
 Making this type of change happen involves moving the management and work force and the organisational culture into alignment with the strategies, structure, processes and systems to achieve the desired state (vision).

 Within directed change there are three different types: developmental, transitional, and transformational.
 It is important to recognise this as the different kinds of change require different strategies and plans to gain engagement, reduce resistance, and ease acceptance.

-In its simplest form, a directed change can take the form of developmental change.
+Developmental change management – In its simplest form, a directed change can take the form of developmental change.
 In this the business improves what it is currently doing: improving existing skills, processes, methods, performance standards or conditions are all developmental changes.
 Examples are; increasing sales or quality, interpersonal communication training, simple work process improvements, team development and problem-solving efforts.
-These are classic examples of continuous improvement, quality circle driven changes, and 'enhancement' projects.
+These are classic examples of continuous improvement, quality circle driven changes, and ‘enhancement’ projects.

-A second form of directed change- transitional change - leads to the replacement of what already exists with something different that is regarded as 'new' by the people involved.
+Transitional change management – A second form of directed change- transitional change – leads to the replacement of what already exists with something different that is regarded as ‘new’ by the people involved.
 For the change to happen individuals have to emotionally let go of the old way of operating, leading to the need for the organisation having to dismantle the old while the new state is being put into place.
 In transitional change the final destination can be completely visualised and in great detail before the transition.
 This means that this type of change is an ideal candidate for being delivered through a project and traditional types of change management tools, as the people are largely impacted at the level of skills and actions, with the deeper-lying cultural values barely affected.
 Examples are re-organisations, simple acquisitions, creation of new products or services that replace old ones, and IT implementations that do not require significant shifts in culture or behaviour.

-A third, and far more challenging type of change is called transformational change.
-In this, the future state though part of the vision of the future is not, and cannot be known in detail - much of the final state arises from evolutions - the outcome of trial-and-error as new information, new boundaries and new interactions are integrated.
+Transformational change management – A third, and far more challenging type of change is called transformational change.
+In this, the future state though part of the vision of the future is not, and cannot be known in detail – much of the final state arises from evolutions – the outcome of trial-and-error as new information, new boundaries and new interactions are integrated.
 It is partly for this reason that programmes and programme management disciplines were developed.
 Unlike projects that require predetermined outputs and outcomes and a linear trajectory of activity defined within a bounded plan programmes are designed to deal with ambiguity and to unfold a tranche at a time.
-As with delivery so with adoption of the change - though a vision and a strategy are fundamental, the actual change process, the sequence and content and timing of changes will be determined less by planning and more by the rates at which the underlying beliefs and value systems change.
+As with delivery so with adoption of the change – though a vision and a strategy are fundamental, the actual change process, the sequence and content and timing of changes will be determined less by planning and more by the rates at which the underlying beliefs and value systems change.